logpoint/SearchAPI/README.md

 SearchAPI
 =========
-REST api to fetch search logs from LogInspect
+REST api to fetch search logs from LogPoint

-Edit "search.conf" file and enter LogInspect IP address, request_type(http ot https), username created in LogInspect and user's secret key as seen at the bottom of the user preference page.
+Edit "Config.py" file and enter logpoint's IP address, request_type(http ot https), username created in logpoint and user's secret key as seen under My Preferences -> Misc.

-Then run: python search.py
+Then run: python main.py

-The search queries, result limit, time_range and repos to search for can be edited in search.py
+The search queries, result limit, time_range and repos to search for can be edited in LogPointSearcher.py

 <b>SEARCH_TIME_RANGE examples:</b>